 Numbness or tingling: People who have a herniated disc will often experience numbness or tingling in the part of the body that serves the affected nerves.

 Weakness: Muscles that serve the affected nerves tend to weaken.
 This can cause stumbling or impair the ability to lift or hold items.

 One can also have a herniated disc without knowing it.
 Herniated discs sometimes show up on spinal images of people who have no symptoms of a disc problem.

 The spinal cord does not extend into the lower portion of the spinal canal.
-Just below the waist, the spinal cord separates into a group of long nerve roots (cauda equina) that resemble the tail of a horse.
-Sometimes, however rarely disc herniation can compress the entire cauda equina.
+Just below the waist, the spinal cord separates into a group of long nerve roots (cauda equina) that resemble a horse’s tail.
+Sometimes, however rarely, disc herniation can compress the entire cauda equina.
 Emergency surgery may be required to avoid permanent weakness or paralysis.

-These approaches provide pain relief, are promising alternatives to our patients and can help in the prevention of back pain and downtime related to back operation.
+These approaches provide pain relief, are promising alternatives to our patients, and help prevent back pain and downtime related to back operation.

 Home remedies for disc herniation can be effective in relieving pain.
 Included are non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) and naproxen sodium (Aleve).
 Also is the application of heat and ice.
 Alternating heat and ice are very effective for pain relief for many people.
 Modifying physical activity is also important.
 This includes avoidance of activities that aggravate pain and may worsen the nerve impingement.
 Complete inactivity is unnecessary as they hinder recovery, and no movement is not advised.